denisnoguer/federated-ids-replication-ufg/README.md

-## 📊 Step 9.2 – Accuracy Results from the Experiment
+## 📊 The Results Step  – Accuracy Results from the Experiment

 | Scenario                                | Accuracy (%)     |
 |----------------------------------------|------------------|